Our Facebook Page to Follow: Aquarium/Pond Answers Facebook

 However taken together (PUR Spectrograph and PAR reading), a more complete picture can be extrapolated where the mmol (µMol•m²•sec) reading of a PAR Meter can be combined with the spectrograph of actual specific light energy wavelengths.

-Here are a couple of spectrographs we produced;
+Here are a couple of spectrograms we produced;

 *The first to the left displays 12 different spectrograms for singular emitter types, (no mixed emitters).

-Similar can be said about the 3 watts total of TMC Flexi Red (spread over 18 inches) and similar LED Strips.
+Similar can be said about the 3 watts input spread over the entire TMC Flexi Red (spread over 18 inches) and similar LED Strips.

 Which is why neither of these are nearly as much of a factor in your aquarium lighting scheme for higher light requiring planted or reef aquariums.
 This is not to say the Flexi-Red cannot add some "Useful Light Energy" (especially in the near-infrared) as a compliment to say a GroBeam or similar high output LED Fixture.

 In the end, input energy must be considered, and of course PAR is most certainly an important measurement still since we would clearly find that the flashlight has a much lower PAR than any light using the higher power Cree emitters & others commonly used in most aquarium LED fixtures.